 Geological history of the western part of Kaua’i Island is very complex, but in short – the island has been shaped by massive volcanic eruptions since more than 5 million years ago.
 The central part of Kaua’i now receives lots of rain – it is one of the wettest places in the world.
 All this amount of water flows and the streams throughout the millions of years have shaped great canyons in the hard basalt.

 The most impressive is Waimea Canyon to the west from Mount Wai’ale’ale.
 Mark Twain once nicknamed it the Grand Canyon of the Pacific.
 This canyon is some 16 km long and up to 900 m deep and has a characteristic orange-brown color of weathered basalt.

 In many places Waimea Canyon is well accessible to tourists.
-From the Highway 550, which goes along the western rim of canyon, opens a grand view over the canyon and its prime landmark – Waipoo Falls.
-This is beneficial difference from many other great waterfalls in Hawaii, which are very hard to access and see.
+From Highway 550, which goes along the western rim of the canyon, opens a grand view over the canyon and its prime landmark – Waipoo Falls.
+This is a beneficial difference from many other great waterfalls in Hawaii, which are very hard to access and see.

 Most of the great waterfalls in Hawaii are surrounded by eternally green rainforest and mist.
 Waipoo Falls though are different: Waimea Canyon has comparatively dry climate with lucid air and the orange-brown rock contrasts with the lush green forest and white strip of falling water.